nexusformat/definitions/manual/source/mailinglist.rst

 NeXus Developers Mailing List
 ================================

-This mailing list is for discussions concerning the technical development of NeXus (the Definitions, NXDL, and the NeXus Application Program Interface).
+This mailing list was for discussions concerning the technical development of NeXus (the Definitions, NXDL, and the NeXus Application Program Interface).
+There was, however, much overlap with the general NeXus mailing list and so this separate list was closed in October 2012, but the archive of previous posting is still available.

 .. closed for new contributions per NIAC 2012
 	+ List Address: nexus-developers@nexusformat.org